A lot of resume advice is good, some of it is bad, but it’s difficult to know which is which – especially when it comes to resume formats.

 So I wanted to share what we’ve learned at Ladders from reviewing millions of resumes over the years and seeing how those resumes did in over 1 billion applications.

-I’ve written bestsellers on Amazon covering resumes and interviews, both of which are currently in their third editions.
-And because I understand how pressed for time professionals are, I’ve also created 73 industry-specific resume templates, containing example copy, which can be downloaded and edited free.
+Because I understand how pressed for time professionals are, I’ve created 73 industry-specific resume templates, containing example copy, which can be downloaded and edited free.

 Each with a unique cover letter example.